tertiary-stars/ao3-bulk-downloader/README.md

 ```
 Where `urls.txt` contains one AO3 URL per line.

+## Disclaimers
-- Your AO3 credentials are stored securely using environment variables
+- Your AO3 credentials are stored securely using environment variables.
+We have absolutely **no** access to them.
-- Downloaded works are saved locally only
+- Downloaded works are saved locally only.
-- The tool respects AO3's Terms of Service and rate limits
+- The tool respects AO3's Terms of Service and rate limits.

 ## Contributing

 Contributions are welcome!
 Please read our [Contributing Guidelines](CONTRIBUTING.md) before submitting pull requests.

-## Limitations

-- Works marked as "Registered Users Only" require authentication
-- Scheduled posts require a stable internet connection at the time of posting
-- Rate limiting applies to protect AO3's servers

 ## Troubleshooting